 The entirety of the 54-page ruling is online here (pdf).
 The case was brought by the ACLU.

 Pauley, in case you’re curious, was nominated to the federal bench by President Clinton, while Leon, who ruled against the NSA last week, was a nominee of President George W. Bush.

 NBC News’ report added that Pauley seems wholly persuaded by 9/11-related arguments.
 “The government learned from its mistake and adapted to confront a new enemy: a terror network capable of orchestrating attacks across the world.
 It launched a number of counter-measures, including a bulk telephony metadata collection program – a wide net that could find and isolate gossamer contacts among suspected terrorists in an ocean of seemingly disconnected data,” he said.

 But what about the question of whether the NSA’s metadata program actually makes any difference when it comes to preventing violent attacks?
 At a distance, it seems the two federal district court judges scrutinized competing versions of reality – as Adam Serwer noted, Leon said in his ruling he has “serious doubts” about the efficacy of NSA data gathering, while Pauley insists the effectiveness of the metadata program “cannot be seriously disputed.”

 For what it’s worth, because the former agreed to a stay, the metadata-collection program continues as the dispute works its way through the appeals process.

-, including an interesting catch about today’s ruling taking not-so-subtle shots at Edward Snowden and last week’s ruling.
+Update: Serwer’s full piece is now online, including an interesting catch about today’s ruling taking not-so-subtle shots at Edward Snowden and last week’s ruling.